|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 English for Academic Purpose

 The module is designed to increase confidence and fluency in the use of formal and informal English language skills.
 In particular the course prepares students for the many different forms of interaction with speakers of English including academic staff and fellow students.
 The content focuses on the importance of clarity through the use of appropriate English in different academic situations and covers four key areas: listening and presenting skills, reading skills, writing skills, and how to select and use appropriate grammar and vocabulary in different academic contexts.

-The module is designed to help students make the transition from secondary education to higher education.
+The London School of Management Education has introduced the Study Skills module designed to help students make the transition from secondary education to higher education.
 Higher education emphasises the importance of students becoming autonomous learners which can be a challenge for those new to this approach.
 Understanding how you learn, and your preferred learning style, enables students to create a learning agenda specific to their particular needs including learning as a collaborative activity.
-Technological innovations are enabling greater use of student-centric as opposed to tutor-centric learning so encouraging the development of the individual as an autonomous learner through collaborative learning.
+Technological innovations are enabling greater use of student-centric as opposed to tutor-centric learning, thus encouraging the development of the individual as an autonomous learner through collaborative learning.

 Using Numeracy and IT Skills

 Research is part of the process of developing an ‘enquiring mind’.
 Whether to deepen subject knowledge, write an assignment or carry out a project, research is fundamental to studying at higher education.
 The module provides a foundation in the use of relevant numeracy and ICT skills in order to investigate, process and interpret information in the course of conducting research.